jfecher/ante-website/content/docs/roadmap.md

 - [x] Bool literals `true` and `false`
 - [x] Strings
 - [~] `Char` - implemented but is 1 byte rather than 4.
-There is an open design question of whether ante should use rust's model for chars (4 bytes), Swift's model (variable bytes), or something else.
+There is an open design question of whether ante should use Rust's model for chars (4 bytes), Swift's model (variable bytes), or something else.
 These also use a temporary `c"_"` syntax currently.
 - [x] Array literals
 - [ ] Slices